 Toxic Dust Exposure on Earth – Asbestos and Mesothelioma

-Here on Earth, people are no strangers to the risks and health consequences of being around and inhaling toxic and damaging dust.
+Here on Earth, people are no strangers to the risks and health consequences of being around and inhaling damaging and toxic dust.
 Asbestos is one of the most harmful minerals and one that has caused lasting damage and fatal illnesses in thousands of people around the world.
-Asbestos is a natural mineral that has long been mined and used for its properties of being strong, flexible, heat resistant, fire resistant, and inert.
+Asbestos is a natural mineral that has long been mined and used for its properties of being strong, heat resistant, fire resistant, flexible, and inert.

 Used for decades in large quantities in everything from building supplies to ships and elements in cars and machinery, many people were exposed to asbestos and inhaled the small fibers.
 These lodge in tissues in the body and cause damage that can lead to asbestosis, a lung scarring disease, lung cancer, or the aggressive and deadly type of cancer called mesothelioma.

 While there are many ways that people have been exposed to asbestos, miners have been on the front lines.
 Even miners who do not work specifically in asbestos mines are at risk of exposure because asbestos can be found in natural deposits in all kinds of mines.
-It has also been used in mining equipment, further putting workers at risk.
-Miners known to have been exposed worked in asbestos mines, vermiculite mines, gypsum mines, coal, and taconite mines, among others.
+Because it has been used in mining equipment, asbestos has further putting workers at risk.
+Miners known to have been exposed to asbestos worked in asbestos mines, vermiculite mines, gypsum mines, coal, and taconite mines, among others.

 Humans on Mars Could Face Similar Risks